jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 - "h", "h+<x>", "h-<x>" Refers to halving the Power Roll, and also adding or subtracting a modified value after taking the halved Power Roll. (optional, crit value will default to 13, e.g., k10+2h k10+2h-1).
 - "#<x>" Refers to increasing the Power Roll by 1 step for special attacks, such as Lethal Strike. (optional, usually 1, e.g., k10@10+2#1).
 - "$+<x>", "$-<x>" Refers to the value of the Power modifier for a Critical Ray (optional, e.g., k10+2$+2).
+- "$f+<x>", refers to making the first roll a fixed number equal to <x>.
+This function can also be used for the Human's "Change Fate"
 - "tf<x>" Refers to fixing one dice to the X number and rolling the second dice, such as when using the Apothecary's Tools (optional, usually 4, e.g., k10@13tf4 is equal to rolling 1d6+4 on Power 10 Table).
 - "r<x>” Refers the power table increase when using the Executioner's Blade (optional, usually 5, e.g., k10@10+2r5).

+## Game System Settings

+### Setting the target for Active Effects Application
+- Settings for PCs
+  - You can set the “item name” of the check item corresponding to the attribute key.
+  - The item name of the check item automatically created is the default.
+  - If the setting is changed, the item name must also be the same, otherwise the Active Effects will not be applied.
+Settings for Monsters
+  - You can set the “label name” of the monster ability corresponding to the attribute key.
+Item names are not taken into account.
+  - The default label name is the label name set for the automatically created monster ability.
+  - If you change the setting, the label name must also be the same, otherwise Active Effects will not be applied.
+  - If you change the setting, the label name must also be the same to apply the Active Effects.
+  - **Note! ** In the case of monster ability, it is confirmed through the label name, not by the item name.
+Please take caution.

 ## Macro Support